The Shasta Dam Raise and the McCloud River,

 The Threat Returns

-Last year, Rep. David Valadao introduced legislation (H.R.
+Two years ago, Rep. David Valadao introduced legislation (H.R.
 215) to override the California Wild & Scenic Rivers Act to allow the U.S. Bureau of Reclamation to inundate a portion of the state-protected McCloud River and authorize federal construction funding to do so by raising Shasta Dam.
 The measure was included in the House-passed 2023-2024 appropriations bill.
-Fortunately, it was not accepted in the final bill.
-However, the 2024-2025 appropriations bill was not passed before the November 2024 general election.
-This is a must-pass bill to fund the federal government, and there is likely to be an attempt to include H.R.
-215 in this bill.
+Fortunately, it was not passed before the Congress reached final adjournment, but it sure to be on the agenda for the 2025-2026 Congress.

-California's Senators Alex Padilla and Laphonza Butler all can be reached at the following simplified address:
+California's U.S. Senators Alex Padilla and Adam Schiff (or any U.S. Senator) can be reached at the following simplified snail-mail address:

 U.S. Senate